-Because Dycom Industries, Inc. (NYSE:DY) has faced falling interest from the smart money, it’s safe to say that there exists a select few money managers who were dropping their full holdings in Q1.
-Intriguingly, David Costen Haley’s HBK Investments dropped the biggest position of all the hedgies we monitor, totaling close to $0.5 million in stock., and Steven Cohen of SAC Capital Advisors was right behind this move, as the fund dumped about $0.4 million worth.
-These moves are intriguing to say the least, as aggregate hedge fund interest stayed the same (this is a bearish signal in our experience).
+Seeing as Dycom Industries, Inc. (NYSE:DY) has experienced a decline in interest from hedge fund managers, it’s safe to say that there were a few funds who were dropping their positions entirely by the end of the first quarter.
+Interestingly, Sander Gerber’s Hudson Bay Capital Management said goodbye to the biggest investment of all the hedgies watched by Insider Monkey, totaling close to $6 million in stock.
+John Overdeck and David Siegel’s fund, Two Sigma Advisors, also cut its stock, about $2.3 million worth.
+These transactions are important to note, as aggregate hedge fund interest stayed the same (this is a bearish signal in our experience).